-At Staniel Cay Adventures we think Staniel Cay is the reason for Instagram.
-With sapphire-blue water everywhere, The Exuma Cays are an exotic collection of dream destinations.
-Footprint-free beaches, ultra exclusive resorts and islands fit for celebrities make this tropical paradise an absolute gem.
-Here, nature outnumbers man, coastlines remain flawless and private homes play host to some of the world’s most famous stars.
-The Exuma Cays truly are the ultimate escape.
+At Staniel Cay Adventures, we think Staniel Cay is the reason for Instagram.
+The Exuma Cays are an exotic collection of dream destinations with sapphire-blue water everywhere.
+Footprint-free beaches, ultra-exclusive resorts, and islands fit for celebrities make this tropical paradise an absolute gem.
+Here, nature outnumbers man; coastlines remain flawless and private homes play host to some of the world’s most famous stars.
+The Exuma Cays genuinely are the ultimate escape.

-Visit Staniel Cay Adventures in the Exuma Bahamas and have an adventure you will share for years to come!
+Visit Staniel Cay Adventures in Exuma Bahamas, and have an adventure you will share for years to come!

-Staniel Cay Adventures provides exciting tours of the Exuma Cays with a local Staniel Cay captain.
+Staniel Cay Adventures provides exciting tours of the Exuma Cays with a local Staniel Cay captain and first mate.
 Our professional licensed tour guides will show you around the beautiful Exuma Cays for a full day or several days.

-We offer many types of adventures including sightseeing to the original and now famous Staniel Cay swimming pigs.
-Swim with the sharks at Compass Cay, hand-feeding turtles at Farmers Cay, and snorkeling on a old drug plane & natural aquarium in the land and sea park.
+We offer many adventures, including sightseeing to the original and now famous Staniel Cay swimming pigs.
+Swim with the sharks at Compass Cay, hand-feeding turtles at Farmers Cay, and snorkel on an old drug plane & natural aquarium in the land and sea park.
 Visit a blowhole, jump into Nature’s Bubble Bath, walk on a mile-long sandbar and visit an island that only Iguanas inhabit.
-Snorkeling is a must at Thunderball Grotto which was the scene of a James Bond 007 movie.
-Located just west of Staniel Cay, this fantastic underwater cave system is great for snorkeling, diving, and wading.
-It is teeming with exotic marine life and a kaleidoscope of brilliantly colored coral reefs and fish, like yellow-tail snappers, Angel fish, Sergeant Majors and the like.
+Snorkeling is a must at Thunderball Grotto, which was a James Bond 007 movie scene.
+Located just west of Staniel Cay, this fantastic underwater cave system is excellent for snorkeling, diving, and wading.
+It is teeming with exotic marine life and a kaleidoscope of brilliantly colored coral reefs and fish, like yellow-tail snappers, Angelfish, Sergeant Majors, and the like.
 The small, almost hidden entrance heightens the grotto’s mystique.
-It is advised to enter at ebb tide (low or slack tide) and snorkeling equipment is optional.
-We haven’t even started to share all the memory making adventures available to you in the Staniel Cay in the Exuma Cays.
+It is advised to enter at ebb tide (low or slack tide), and snorkeling equipment is optional.
+We haven’t even started to share all the memory-making adventures available to you in the Staniel Cay in the Exuma Cays.